-The Whistleblowing Officer has day-to-day operational responsibility for this policy.
-The Whistleblowing Officer can be contacted at people@3wishes.org.
+The Whistleblowing Officer has day-to-day operational responsibility or this policy.
+The Whistleblowing Officer is Jessica Bentley, who can be contacted at people@3wishes.org.

 You can contact the Head of Compliance and Operations at compliance@3wishes.org if you are unhappy with the way your report was managed by Three Wishes at the first instance.